Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 - Small amount — One drink, neat or with water

-- Wait and observe — Note any symptoms over 24-48 hours
+- Wait and observe — Note symptoms over 24-48 hours

 - Isolate variables — Don’t mix with other foods that might cause reaction